-Emergency contraception (EC) is available in Bulgaria: LNG EC, UPA EC, and the use of IUD for EC are included in national policies for family planning, and local pharmacies distribute EC, although EC is not reimbursed or covered by social security.
+Emergency contraception (EC) is available in Bulgaria: LNG EC, UPA EC, and the use of IUD for EC are included in national policies for family planning.
+EC pills can be procured in local pharmacies, but are not reimbursed or covered by social security.

 Accessibility & prescription status

-In Bulgaria, LNG EC is available over the counter from pharmacies for those who are at least 16 years old, which means that EC can be purchased without a prescription.
+In Bulgaria, LNG EC pills are available without prescription from pharmacies for those who are 16 and older.
 For those under 16, a prescription is required to buy LNG EC.
-Since 2015, UPA EC can be purchased without a prescription, and without age restrictions, from pharmacies.
+Since 2015, UPA EC pills can be purchased without a prescription from pharmacies and no age restrictions apply.

 Physicians are the sole health care professionals who are authorized to prescribe EC.